Cost to Move a Radiator

 Cast Iron Radiators

-A cast iron radiator takes longer to heat up and cool down than other models of radiator.
+A cast iron radiator takes longer to heat up and cool down than modern radiators.
 This means that they keep warm for longer after turning your heating off.
 With this in mind, these are great radiators for large rooms with high ceilings.

 This model of radiator would be best suited in an older period home.
 However, they can be a beautiful feature in contemporary décor.